 Understanding your target audience & readers

-The number of visitors on your blog determines whether your blog >Understanding your target audience & readers readers will commit you back if they can resonate with your content.
+The number of visitors on your blog determines whether your blog is working fine or not.
+And to write for them is to commit to them.
+And readers will commit you back if they can resonate with your content.

 To resonate with them, you will have to see the type of content they wish to read.
 Who you write for is as important as what you are writing.